WesleyWong420/Imageception/README.md

 ## Vulnerability Exploitation
 ### OS Command Injection
 User input is received from the client-side without enforcing proper input validation.
-Unsanitized user input is passed downstream to the generator component and used directly as a parameter for os.system() in Line 27.
-The os.system() function is used by Imageception to invoke generate.py as a way to implement image generation.
+Unsanitized user input is passed downstream to the generator component and used directly as a parameter for *os.system()*.
+The *os.system()* function is used by Imageception to invoke *generate.py* as a way to implement image generation.

 ```
 @app.route('/generate', methods=['POST'])